gcharot/Zabbix/zjstat/README.md

 * sudo
 * jps
 * jstat (only for sending memory stats)
+* Java command (to check java version)
 * zabbix_sender (only for sending memory stats)
+* Tested with Java 7 & 8 other version may work

 ## USAGE